How to Connect Local with CodeKit

 Now that your project (site) has been added in CodeKit, head into Project Settings, either from View > Project Settings or from the gear icon on the left sidebar.

-Side note: you can rename the project from here if you want—which you might want to do to make things easier if you’re working on multiple Local WordPress projects at once.
+You can rename the project from here if you want—which you might want to do to make things easier if you’re working on multiple Local WordPress projects at once.

 In Project Settings, head to Browser-Refreshing and scroll down to the External Server Options section.